This easy Mexican Quinoa Salad with black beans and the most delicious creamy avocado dressing makes the perfect healthy lunch or dinner.

 - 1 orange, juice

-- 1 tsp. honey (or agave for vegan)
+- 1 tbsp. honey (or agave for vegan, more to taste)

 - 1/4 tsp ancho chili powder

 - 2 tbsp. water (more or less as needed)

 - Easy Shopping List